 In 1997 he was awarded the prestigious Blitz Martial Arts Magazine Lifetime Achievement Award.
-He is one of the highest ranked martial artists in Australia holding the rank of Ninth Degree and the title of Kyoshi.
-He is also known under the title of Soke, meaning founder and simply 'The Chief'.
+He is one of the highest ranked martial artists in Australia holding the rank of Tenth Degree.
+He is known under the title of Soke, meaning founder and simply 'The Chief'.

 ZEN DO KAI

 The formal name of our system or style is Zen Do Kai Martial Arts.
 This is because the full gamut of what we teach does not fit into one category of martial art.